PANKAJGUSAIN/AI101/README.md

 **Answer:**

 > Generative AI is the broader category of AI systems that can generate new content such as text, images, audio, or video.
 An LLM is a specialized type of Generative AI model focused primarily on understanding and generating language.

+---

+# 5. Prompt, Prompting, and Prompt Engineering

+The way you communicate with AI significantly influences the quality of the output.

+Although **prompt, prompting, and prompt engineering** sound similar, they refer to different concepts and represent different levels of interaction with AI.

+## Prompt

+A **prompt** is the specific input you provide to an AI system to get a desired response.

+It can include:

+* Text
+* Images
+* Files
+* Instructions
+* Questions

+A prompt is essentially a **single unit of communication** with the AI.

+**Goal:** **Clarity**

+---

+## Prompting

+**Prompting** is the act of interacting with AI through prompts and iterating on the responses to achieve a useful result.

+It involves a conversational **back-and-forth**, where you refine your instructions based on the AI's output.

+**Goal:** **Refinement**

+---

+## Prompt Engineering

+**Prompt engineering** is the intentional design and optimization of prompts to help AI understand the task and produce **reliable, consistent, and high-quality results**.

+It involves using structured approaches, instructions, context, constraints, and prompting techniques to improve the output.

+**Goal:** **Reliability and Scalability**